 While that can seem exciting and comforting at first, soon this together-forever approach can leave either one or both of you feeling suffocated.
 Every individual needs their own space to catch a breather, reflect, unwind, rejuvenate and grow.
 This need does not in any way reflect a problem in your relationship.

 On the contrary, personal space between couples is the hallmark of a healthy bond.
 To build harmonious relationships, you must dismantle that joint-at-the-hip approach to couple dynamics.
+Tagging along for the girls night out because you didn’t want to be alone will just end up making the girls plan their next few outings in secret.
+Just find something good to watch or hit up your own friends.

 7. Prioritize honest communication

-Clear and honest communication is a pre-requisite to building harmonious relationships, as it facilitates better understanding.
+Clear and honest communication is a prerequisite to building harmonious relationships, as it facilitates better understanding.
 Communication doesn’t just pertain to your choice of words.
 Your tone, expressions and body language also play a vital role in dressing up a message.

 8. Shun ego to build harmonious relationships